• Recipe Index

 • Make it fizzy: For a pomegranate gin fizz cocktail, top the cocktail off with a bit of club soda or other bubbly water.

 • Cranberry juice: A comparable replacement for pomegranate juice if that's not easy to find at your local store.
 Try to find some without added sugar.
-In other words, not cranberry cocktail because that's no cocktail, it's just added sugar.
+In other words, it's not a cranberry cocktail because that's not a cocktail; it's just added sugar.

 • Vodka: Instead of gin, try vodka.
 The result should still be enjoyable, if not a little less flavorful.

-• Thyme: Substitute thyme in place of rosemary to make another unique herby cocktail.
+• Thyme: Substitute thyme for rosemary to create another unique herby cocktail.
+It works beautifully in my Cucumber Gin Cocktail.

 🧊 Instructions